 3) AROMA: musky and milky.
 The way buffalos are fed determines the quality of the milk and, as a consequence, of all dairy products derived from it.
 Hay and maize, the basic feed for Campania’s buffalos, give a fresh musky taste to their milk.
 Another aroma easy to recognize is that of fresh milk.

 4) TASTE: a milky and unsalted acidity.
 The first mouthful is slightly acidic and creamy, with a clear taste of fresh milk.
-After this comes a sensation of persistent and satisfying creaminess, which amplifies the taste of the mozzarella.
+After this comes a sensation of persistent and satisfying creaminess, which amplifies the taste of the buffalo mozzarella cheese.

 We wish to remind you that the best moment to eat the mozzarella is the same day it is bought; if it is not eaten immediately, it should be kept in a fresh place, and kept in the liquid in which it came.
 If it is placed in a fridge, it is necessary to take it out some time before serving, as it should be eaten at room temperature to be able to fully enjoy its taste.

-Rules and regulations to obtain the DOP certification for Buffalo mozzarella
+Rules and regulations to obtain the DOP certification for mozzarella cheese